 Imagine if you had to plan your life around uncontrollable, unpredictable and unbearable bouts of diarrhoea... sounds pretty awful.
 My research tackles the causes, detection, prediction and prevention of diarrhoea.
 I started off my career in poo in 2013, enrolling in a PhD at the University of Adelaide, where I studied the development of diarrhoea caused by chemotherapy treatment for cancer.
-This was when I realised my ... unconventional ... love for the gut and its contents, and found great satisfaction in improving a cancer patient's journey through treatment.
+This was when I realised my ... unconventional ... love for the gut and its contents, and found great satisfaction in improving the quality of life for people living with or beyond cancer.

 After finishing my PhD, I moved to the South Australian Health and Medical Research Institute, working as a postdoctoral scientist in an inflammatory bowel disease laboratory.
 Here I was able to hone my skills in intestinal physiology, mucosal immunology and gastroenterology, and was lucky enough to work alongside some incredible gastroenterologists conducting the one of the first randomised clinical trials investigating Faecal Microbiota Transfer (FMT) for Ulcerative Colitis.
 While I loved my time in this new lab, I felt a strong pull back to my original research field focused on the wellbeing of people affected by cancer.
 So I decided to apply the new skillset I had developed in gastroenterology and applied it to improve the way in which we care for people with cancer.